Osprey Eja 58 Review

-The main aspects of a pack that are under scrutiny in this metric are the shoulder straps, hip belt, and back panel.
-It is in these spots where chafing, hotspots, and general discomfort typically pops up.
+The main aspects of a pack that is under scrutiny in this metric are the shoulder straps, hip belt, and back panel.
+It is in these spots where chafing, hotspots, and general discomfort typically pop up.
 In the case of the Eja 58, we were surprised to find that the shoulder straps were our main source of discomfort during our testing period.
-The straps are very thin, only about an inch thick, which caused hot spots when carrying a heavy load.
-Packs like the Thule Versant and Osprey Aura have wider straps, which disperses the load a bit more.
+The straps are skinny, only about an inch thick, which caused hot spots when carrying a heavy load.
 The back panel was very comfortable, though, as was the hip belt on the Eja, making it overall a decently comfortable pack.

-Osprey's new AirSpeed suspension system is very similar to their ever-popular and revolutionary Anti-Gravity system (think of the Osprey Aura AG or the Gregory Octal 55, which was inspired by this design).
+Osprey's AirSpeed suspension system is very similar to the manufacturer's ever-popular and revolutionary Anti-Gravity system.
 The Eja rocks the AirSpeed suspension by keeping the pack off your back and allowing for airflow between your skin and the pack itself.
-This is key to an effective suspension system, especially in hot weather.
-If the pack had wider shoulder straps, the overall comfort would be greatly improved, as the Eja has a good suspension system as a foundation.
-The Osprey Lumina has a similar design but was more comfortable.
+This detail is key to a capable suspension system, especially in hot weather.
+If the pack had wider shoulder straps, the overall comfort would be significantly improved, as the Eja has a sound suspension system as a foundation.

-The Eja was a fairly straightforward pack to use.
-Very similar in overall design to the Gregory Octal 55, the Eja has more pockets without zippers than zip-closure pockets.
-We liked this style of pack, and it seems to be popular right now since the Osprey Lumina 45 has been designed in a similar style.
-We felt like this makes the pack easy to use; most of your kit goes into the main body, while extra equipment can be quickly stuffed into the large outer pockets.
-These features made the Eja easy to use overall.
+The Eja is a fairly straightforward pack to use.
+The Eja has more pockets without zippers than zip-closure pockets.
+We liked this style of pack, and it seems to be popular right now with modern lightweight packs.
+We felt like this makes the pack easy to use; most of your kit goes into the main body, while extra equipment is quick to stuff into the large outer pockets.
+These features made the Eja easy to organize overall.

-Here, we were a bit confused on how to rate the Osprey Eja 58.
-On one hand, the pack has many great features, like the oversized mesh pockets we mentioned above.
-On the other hand, we found that this pack had some extra, seemingly unnecessary clip loops, storage straps, and attachment points on the shoulder straps, bottom of the pack, and hip belt.
-For us, these were not useful, and we preferred the overall simplicity of the Osprey Lumina and the Gregory Octal more.
+When it comes to features, we were a bit confused on how to rate the Osprey Eja 58.
+On the one hand, the pack has many great bells and whistles, like the oversized mesh pockets we mentioned above.
+On the other hand, we found that this pack had some extra, seemingly unnecessary clip loops, storage straps, and attachment points on the shoulder straps, the bottom of the pack, and hip belt.
+For us, these were not useful.

-Though there were a few flaws that we found during our testing period with the Eja, the pack still received relatively high scores in our metric ratings.
+Though there were a few flaws that we found during our testing period with the Osprey Eja, the pack still received relatively high scores in our metric ratings.
 The suspension system is a highlight because it combines comfort and breathability with a light, sleek design.
 The shoulder straps were problematic to us, but the hip belt provided enough support without chafe or discomfort.
-The large features of the pack were useful and well-designed, but there was an excess of bells and whistles that we felt could be reduced for a more streamlined design.
+The primary features of the pack were useful and well-designed, but there was an excess of bells and whistles that we could do without for a more streamlined design.